jiangcuo/Proxmox-Port-Docs/source/about.md

-# Proxmox Port Docs

-## About Proxmox Port
+# 1. About Proxmox Port

 Proxmox Port is a project that ports Proxmox VE and Proxmox Backup Server to non-amd64 platforms.
 At present, the complete porting to loongarch64 and arm64 has been completed, and the support for riscv64 has also been added to the code.
 However, packages for riscv64 have not been built yet.

 Code licensed under the  AGPLv3 (GNU Affero General Public License version 3).

-## Which devices are supported?
+## 1.1 Which devices are supported?

 Theoretically, devices with arm64 chips and those with loongarch64 are both supported.
 We will have a support list and put it in this document for your reference.

-## What are the differences from the official version?
+## 1.2 What are the differences from the official version?

 - We have provided code that supports multiple architectures.
 Meanwhile, we have also offered some optimization treatments for QEMU to make it more user-friendly.